Isabella Stewart Gardner Museum theft: Merlino gang

 The FBI announced significant progress in their investigation in March 2013.
 They reported "with a high degree of confidence" that they had identified the thieves, which they believed were members of a criminal organization based in the mid-Atlantic and New England.
 They also felt "with that same confidence" that the artwork was transported to Connecticut and Philadelphia in the years following the theft, with an attempted sale in Philadelphia in 2002.
 Their knowledge of what happened after that is limited, and they requested the public's help to locate and return the artwork.
 In 2015, the FBI stated both thieves were deceased.
 Though the FBI did not publicly identify any individuals, sources familiar with the investigation said they were associated with a gang from Dorchester.
 The gang was loyal to Boston Mafia boss Frank Salemme and ran their operations out of an automobile repair shop run by criminal Carmello Merlino.

 Merlino's associates may have gained knowledge of the museum's weaknesses after gangster Louis Royce cased it as early as 1981.
 He devised plans with an associate to light up smoke bombs and rush the galleries amidst the confusion.
 In 1982, when undercover FBI agents were investigating Royce and his associates for an unrelated art theft, they learned of their interest in robbing the Gardner Museum and warned the museum of the gang's plan.
 Royce was in prison at the time of the robbery.
-Royce shared his plan with others and believes associate Stephen Rossetti may have ordered the robbery or shared the plan with someone else.
+Royce shared his plan with others and believed associate Stephen Rossetti may have ordered the robbery or shared the plan with someone else.